-- 1 tablespoon white pepper
+- 1 Tablespoon white pepper

-- 1 tablespoon salt
+- 1 Tablespoon salt

 - 3 cups heavy cream

-- 2 cups shredded chicken (I used rotisserie chicken)
+- 2 cups shredded chicken I used rotisserie chicken

-- green onions, chopped
+- green onions chopped

-- sliced almonds, lightly toasted
+- sliced almonds lightly toasted

-- In a large sauce pan over medium heat melt the butter.
-Add flour and stir with a wooden spoon to combine.
-Cook, stirring frequently, until the roux is the color of peanut butter, about 15 minutes.
+- Cook, frequently stirring, until the roux is the color of peanut butter, about 15 minutes.
 Remove from the heat and set aside.

 - In a 10-inch skillet over medium heat, stirring constantly, toast the curry powder until fragrant and begins to brown; about 2-3 minutes.
 Transfer to a plate and set aside.

-- In a large pot (at least 7 quarts) over medium heat add the olive oil and cook celery, onion and garlic until the onions are translucent and the vegetables are softened about 8 minutes.
+- In a large pot (at least 7 quarts) over medium heat, add the olive oil and cook celery, onion, and garlic until the onions are translucent and the vegetables are softened about 8 minutes.

 - Remove the bay leaves, and add the chicken.
 Cook until heated through, about 5 minutes.